munen/vim_setup/README.md

 The latest MacOS release (10.6, or “Snow Leopard”) comes with a new monospace font.
-It’s called “Menlo” and it’s a slightly modified form of the standard Linux font (with appropriately weightly Linux name) “DejaVu Sans Serif Mono”, which is itself an updated form of Bitstream Vera Sans Mono.
+It’s called “Menlo” and it’s a slightly modified form of the standard Linux font (with appropriately weightily Linux name) “DejaVu Sans Serif Mono”, which is itself an updated form of Bitstream Vera Sans Mono.